snabbco/snabb/src/apps/inter_proc/README.md

 processes, each with its own collection of apps, to make use of more than one CPU core.

-Each interprocess link is a shared memory struct (allocated with `core.shm`) with two syncronized rings: one (`.packets[]`) holds packet pointers, and the other (`.ret_pks[]`) with "payback" empty packet pointers.

-Since packest buffers are allocated from the `core.memory` subsystem, their pointers are valid on any SnabbSwitch process running on the same host.
-That makes it possible for this apps to transmit only the pointers.

-The transmission of a packet from a process to another transfers ownership too; no matter which process initially allocated it, after transmission it can be recycled via the destination process' `freelist`.

-To avoid starving a process that sends a lot of packets and receives few or none, there's a "payback" channel: for each packet sent from process A to process B, there's an empty packet allocated on process B and recycled on process A.
+One Transmit and one Receive apps are paired by mapping a shared memory struct in `/var/run/snabb/link/<linkname>`.
+Note that there must be only one transmit and one receive app on each link in the whole system.
+In other words, each transmit/receive pair needs its own private <linkname>.

-On simple netowrks, it might be better to set the `engine.busywait` flag to force it to run at 100% busy.
+On simple networks, it might be better to set the `engine.busywait` flag to force it to run at 100% busy.
 Since the core engine can't "see" the packets transmitted between processes, it might erroneously assume there's no useful work to do.